opengeospatial/HY_Features/section_7.md

 The HY\_InteriorCatchment feature type (Figure 27) specializes the general HY\_Catchment class as a catchment which is generally not connected to other catchments.
 This class describes the interior catchment as a catchment enveloped by other catchments to which it may temporarily contribute.
 While the interior catchment concept precludes flow to neighboring surface catchments, holistically it is a candidate for establishing connections to groundwater or atmospheric systems.

-![Figure 27: Interior catchment (UML class diagram)](figs/fig27.png) Figure 27: Interior catchment (UML class diagram)
+![Figure 27: Interior catchment (UML class diagram)](figs/fig27.png) Figure 27: Interior catchment (UML class diagram, [/req/hy_hydrofeature/hydrocomplex/interiorcatchment](/req/hy_hydrofeature/hydrocomplex/interiorcatchment) )

 HY\_InteriorCatchment inherits from generalization the *code*, *outflow*, *inflow*, *containing Catchment*, *containedCatchment*, *conjointCatchment*, *upperCatchment*, *lowerCatchment*, and *realisation* properties, and associates the *envelopingCatchment*.